COVESA/ccs-components/livesim/README.md

 # Live simulator
-The live simulator reads the OVDS database that the OVDS server manages, and writes the data into the statestorage database in a temporal pace set by the timestamps of the data.
+The live simulator reads the OVDS database that the OVDS server manages, and writes the data into the statestorage database in a temporal place set by the timestamps of the data.
 The live simulator is built and started from the command lines as follows:

 $ go build